Irreducibility of the moduli space of stable vector bundles of rank two and odd degree on a very general quintic surface

 \begin{corollary} If the moduli space $\overline{M} $ is good, and has two different irreducible components $Z_1$ and $Z_2$ meeting at a point $z$, then $Z_1\cap Z_2$ has codimension $1$ at $z$ and the singular locus ${\rm Sing}(\overline{M} )$ contains $z$ and has codimension $1$ at $z$. \end{corollary} \begin{proof} If $\overline{M} $ is good, then by Lemma \ref{lci} it as a local complete intersection so Hartshorne's theorem applies: $Z_1\cap Z_2$ has pure codimension $1$.
 The intersection of two irrreducible components is necessarily contained in the singular locus. \end{proof}

 We draw the following conclusions.

-\begin{corollary} Suppose, for $c_2\geq 10$, that two different irreducible components $Z_1$ and $Z_2$ of $\overline{M} $ meet at a point $z$ not on the boundary.
-Then $c_2=10$ and both components contain the subscheme $V(c_2)= \{ E, h^0(E)>0 \}$ which in turn contains $z$ and has codimension $\leq 1$ at $z$. \end{corollary} \begin{proof} We have seen in \cite[Theorem 7.1]{MestranoSimpson1} that for $c_2\geq 10$, a codimension $1$ piece of ${\rm Sing}(M)$ has to be in $V(c_2)$, cf Proposition \ref{singularlocus} above.
-On the other hand $V(c_2)$ is irreducible, see the proof of Corollary \ref{meetsboundary} below, so a codimension $1$ piece of ${\rm Sing}(M)$ has to be equal to $V(c_2)$.
-This is contained in both irreducible components $Z_1,Z_2$ by Corollary \ref{meetsing}.
-One may furthermore note that ${\rm dim}(V(c_2))=3c_2-11$ whereas the dimension of the moduli space is $4c_2-20$, thus for $c_2\geq 11$ the singular locus has codimension $\geq 2$, so the situation of the present corollary can only happen for $c_2=10$. \end{proof}
+\begin{corollary} Suppose, for $c_2\geq 10$, that two different irreducible components $Z_1$ and $Z_2$ of $\overline{M}$ meet at a point $z$, then $z$ is on the boundary. \end{corollary} \begin{proof} If $z$ is not on the boundary, then by the previous corollary it is in a component of the singular locus having codimension $1$ in $M$.
+We have seen in \cite[Theorem 7.1]{MS1} that for $c_2\geq 10$, a piece of ${\rm Sing}(M)$ having codimension $1$ in $M(c_2)$ has to be in $V(c_2)$, cf Proposition \ref{singularlocus} above.
+On the other hand $V(c_2)$ is irreducible, see Lemmas \ref{vgeq11} and \ref{v10}, so any such component of ${\rm Sing}(M)$ has to be equal to $V(c_2)$.